 Though some organizations may attempt to use an open source (OS) FIM software, there are specific software features to keep in mind.
 Limited operating system coverage, difficulty with use, poor logging, and upgrade issues are just a few of the reasons organizations may struggle with an open source FIM tool.
 Additionally, there is often a lack of enterprise management functions.

 Open-source FIM may not be wrong for your organization, but to further decide, we recommend more in-depth coverage of this topic, with Is Open Source File Integrity Monitoring Too Risky?

 File Integrity Monitoring = Robust Information Security

 With the right FIM solution, you’re able to detect active intruders by tracking and even reversing changes automatically.
 Looking to implement a FIM solution?
-Request a free 30-day trial of CimTrak to see how a next-gen FIM tool can strengthen your security today.
+Request a demo of CimTrak to see how a next-gen FIM tool can strengthen your security today.